svenmalvik/svenmalvik.com/_posts/2020-05-02-azure-apim-backup-restore.md

 Azure API Management is now restored in a different instance.
 Depending on your infrastructure, you might need to make some adjustments.

-> **_NOTE:_**  *Be careful with hostnames in Named Values.
-In case you are preparing an entire new cluster, you might need to change them.*
+> **NOTE:** Be careful with hostnames in Named Values.
+In case you are preparing an entire new cluster, you might need to change them.

-- Don't hard-code in policies
-- NamedValues
-- Application Insights

-## Logic Apps

 ## Conclusion